Find what you are looking for

 EU GDPR compliance is a must for any organisation that is a controller or processor of personal data.
 GDPR covers the personal data of EU citizens and there is no difference between business-to-customer and business-to-business personal data.

 What we mean here, is that business contacts are still covered by the GDPR guidelines, if the details include those of a natural person.
 For example, there is no difference between email addresses such as email@example.com and firstname.lastname@example.org.
-This is because both types of email address include the name (personal data) of the person who uses that email address.
+This is because both types of email addresses include the name (personal data) of the person who uses that email address.

 However, if the email address does not identify a person, then it is not covered by GDPR.
 For example, email@example.com, does not include a person’s personal details.
 This email address could be for anyone within the company.